 - Do not give out personal information like your driver’s license, home address, or credit card number.
 A serious buyer will not need this information to make the transaction.

-- If you’re not using Escrow.com or a verified wire transfer, don’t assume a check will clear,.
+- If you’re not using an escrow service like KeySavvy or a verified wire transfer, don’t assume a check will clear.
 Ensure all money is deposited before the van is shipped, delivered, or picked up.
 Involve your bank if you’re unsure of the validity of a check.

 - Get on the phone or video if you suspect a scammer.
 Often, they will want to just text or email and create an excuse as to why they can’t speak in person or over the phone.